cyber-dojo/cyber-dojo/dev/README.md

 ./home/dev/git-clone-all.sh
 ```

-- This will create the following directory structure:
+This will create the following directory structure (each directory holds a git repo):

 ```
 cyber-dojo/collector